Aguanilé

-"Aguanilé" is a song composed by American-Puerto Rican trombonist Willie Colón and Puerto Rican singer Héctor Lavoe and being recorded by themselves as the first single from their seventh studio album El Juicio released in 1972.
+"Aguanilé" (Watered Down) is a song inspired by the popular song "Para gozar la vida" by Roberto Faz.
+It was made popular by American trombonist Willie Colón and Puerto Rican singer Héctor Lavoe and being recorded by themselves as the first single from their seventh studio album El Juicio released in 1972.
 Its origin comes from the Yoruba culture in Cuba and means "spiritual cleansing for your house" perhaps referring to Lavoe's drug problems.

 The song has a small verse that is interpreted by Lavoe in Greek: "Kyrie eleison", which means: "Lord have mercy", belonging to the ordinary of the mass.
 The song was produced by Colón himself along with Fania Records co-founder Jerry Masucci.

 Background

 In 1970, the album Asalto Navideño was released, where Colón and Lavoe demonstrated that they could win over the Latino public and the local public in the Bronx.
 With hits like "La Murga", "Esta Navidad", "Aires de Navidad" which finished consecrating the musical career of both artists.
-Lavoe's drug problems began to worsen and this behavior began to alienate his partner Colón little by little, so to compensate for his problems they convinced the trombonist to compose a song that had more sentimental meaning and more instrumentalism where Milton Cardona stands out. in the congas.
+Lavoe's drug problems began to worsen and this behavior began to alienate his partner Colón little by little, so to compensate for his problems they convinced the trombonist to compose a song that had more sentimental meaning and more instrumentalism where Milton Cardona stands out on the congas.